Hossam9909/Airbnb/README.md

 ## Key Findings

-- **Room Type:** Entire homes/apartments are the most expensive listings, with an average price of $140, compared to $90 for private rooms and $60 for shared rooms.
+- **Room Type:** Entire homes/apartments are the most expensive listings, with an average price of $140, compared to $80 for private rooms and $70 for shared rooms.
   ![Average Price by Room Type](outputs/Average_price_by_room_type.png)

 - **Reviews:** Listings with frequent reviews (over 5 per month) tend to have higher prices, averaging $150 compared to $110 for listings with fewer reviews.
   ![Reviews vs Price](outputs/Reviews_vs_price.png)

-- **Location Trends:** Downtown Albany has the highest average price of $180, while suburban neighborhoods like Arbor Hill average $85.
+- **Location Trends:** Downtown Albany has the highest average price of $180, while suburban neighborhoods has average $85.
   ![Average Price by Neighborhood](outputs/Average_price_per_neighbourhood.png)

 ## Results